chinamike65/hugo-tuolesi/content/book3/book3en.md

 6

-Asanga Bodhisattva passed on the lineage of the Guangxing School to Vasubandhu Bodhisattva, who is Asanga Bodhisattva's half-brother.
+Asanga Bodhisattva passed on the lineage of the Guangxing School to Vasubandhu Bodhisattva, who was Asanga Bodhisattva's half-brother.

 Vasubandhu Bodhisattva passed it on to the Vimuktisena, and gradually spread to the great and small Gusa Li and Master Dharmakirti.